 Random orbitals are better suited for finishing sanding projects and removing stock.
 Orbital sanders are great to produce a super smooth surface with rounded edges.

-What PPE do you need for using an orbital sander?
+What PPE do you need?

 You should always prepare yourself and your surroundings correctly prior to sanding.
 You should cover any electronics or areas that you do not wish to get sawdust in.